 Best for: Outdoorsy travelers, those looking for off-the-beaten-path experiences, and people who want to get away from it all.

 Where to stay: Accommodations on the island are limited.
-Hotel Molokai is the best of the bunch, offering comfortable rooms (some with air conditioning, some cooled only by the trade winds) as well as a pool and golf course.
+Hotel Molokai is the best of the bunch, offering comfortable rooms (some with air conditioning, some cooled only by the trade winds) as well as a pool and restaurant.
 The condos at Ke Nani Kai are another good option, though past guests report that some units feel dated.